MaPhil/wordpress-widget-boilerplate/README.md

     module.exports = [{
     	kind:'style',
     	name:'style',
+        source:0,
     	file:'style.css'
     },{
     	kind:'script',
     	name:'code',
+        source:0,
     	file:'test.js'
     }]

+ If you want to integrate files that are in the scripts/style folder you need to need to use source = 0.
+If the source comes from the assets folder becouse it has more than one file you need to use source = 1 and for completely external sources you need to write source = 3.

 ## Write your widgets

 After you have done all this you can run the command **gulp** inside the folder and start working on the html.